 Data to be analyzed for this study component will be obtained from the CARE+ electronic storage system and abstracted from participant's medical records.
 As participants proceed through the CARE+ intervention, their answers will automatically be stored electronically in a secure system.
 Access to the storage system will be limited to essential personnel.
-CD4 cell counts and HIV RNA levels obtained from month 0 through month 18, as well as CD4 cell count and HIV RNA levels at time of ART initiation, will be extracted from participant's medical records to enable individual-level subgroup analyses of adherence and virologic responses among CARE+ participants who are receiving versus not receiving FIs for virologic suppression, as well as other subgroup analyses.
-CD4 cell count and HIV RNA levels at ART initiation cannot be ascertained from routine surveillance data.
+CD4 cell counts and HIV RNA levels obtained from month 0 through month 12, will be extracted from participant's medical records to enable individual-level subgroup analyses of adherence and virologic responses among CARE+ participants who are receiving versus not receiving FIs for virologic suppression, as well as other subgroup analyses.

-The primary behavioral endpoint of this study component is the proportion reporting any unprotected vaginal or anal sex in the previous three months.
+The primary behavioral endpoint of this study component is the proportion reporting any unprotected vaginal or anal sex the last time they had sex.

-Effectiveness of the CARE+ Prevention for Positives component will assess differences in proportion reporting self-reported risk behavior since the last visit for participants in the CARE+ Prevention arm compared to the control arm.
+Effectiveness of the CARE+ Prevention for Positives component will assess differences in proportion reporting self-reported risk behavior for participants in the CARE+ Prevention arm compared to the control arm.
 GEE methods for repeated measures will be used to assess the difference in proportion reporting high-risk behavior between the two study arms for participants.
 Major subgroup analyses for those on ART and not on ART will be conducted.
-Similarly, GEE methods for repeated measures will be used to compare self-reported correctness and consistency of condom use data from individuals enrolled in the CARE+ Prevention arm with the control arm.